-Students can avoid the suspicion of plagiarism in written papers, oral presentations, and other coursework by clearly indicating the source of any idea, wording, or visual reference they did not produce themselves, either in footnotes or within the paper, presentation, or other work.
-Indication may be given in a list of references (such as works cited page or bibliography), or in some other form of attribution relevant to the genre, discipline, or professional setting, as expected/agreed upon by the instructor(s) who assign and assess the work.
-Sources must be given regardless of whether the idea, phrase or other material is quoted directly, paraphrased or summarized in the student's own words.
+Students can avoid the risk of plagiarism in written work or oral presentations by clearly indicating the source of any idea or wording that they did not produce, either in footnotes or in the paper or presentation itself, and in a list of references (e.g., bibliography or works cited page).
+Sources must be given regardless of whether the idea, phrase or other material is quoted directly, paraphrased or summarized in the student-writer's own words.
 Direct quotes must always be placed in quotation marks in addition to the other citation information that is required.